kongus99/bookstore/src/article/exposed_with_spring/article.md

 ```

 The main difference here is that, since it is a mock application, we need to open the transaction by hand, since it is
 not provided automatically.
-Other than that, the test is vary typical for repository test.
+Other than that, the test is very typical for repository test.
 Again, zonky's library takes
 care of database cleanup.

 # Conclusions